 Citizenship Through Military Service

 Certain members of the military and their dependents who wish to become United States citizens can apply for naturalization under the Immigration and Nationality Act (INA).

 Reach Out For Assistance

-Our lawyers handle naturalization (i.e. those who have a green card), and citizenship for clients in Seattle, the Pacific Northwest and throughout the world.
-We are here to assist you with the process.
+Our lawyer handles naturalization (i.e. those who have a green card), and citizenship for clients in Seattle, the Pacific Northwest and throughout the world.
+Our attorney and staff are here to assist you with the process.
 Contact us online or by calling 206-512-3597.
 Se Habla Español.